In the post (a republication of an article they printed in June/July of 2012) they quickly discuss the meta tag for viewport.

 So please.
 Don't include that.
 Use this instead –

 <meta name="viewport" content="width=device-width, minimum-scale=1.0" />

 <meta name="viewport" content="width=device-width, initial-scale=1.0" />

 This means the visitor can zoom into the site (perhaps to take a finer look at a photo) and is a quick accessibilty win.

 I was asked on twitter how I handle the "orientation-change zoom-screwery" I mentioned that (thus far) I've not found any botheration from clients that it does this (sidenote: perhaps it's a 'developer thing').

-I had a quick tweet from @snugug reminding me that the orientation bug is fixed in iOS 6+ and recommending using initial-scale rather than minimum-scale (which I agree with and have updated the post).Currently available for projects
+I had a quick tweet from @snugug reminding me that the orientation bug is fixed in iOS 6+ and recommending using initial-scale rather than minimum-scale (which I agree with and have updated the post).Did you like this post?
+Hire me.

 blog comments powered by Disqus